-Listening to your feedback following the previous OS upgrade (12.04 → 16.04), we were keen to work on a much more packaged approach, allowing for effortless and bulk updating.
+Listening to your feedback following the previous OS upgrade (12.04 → 16.04), we were keen to work on a much more packaged feature, allowing for effortless and mass operations.

-Where it was previously necessary to provision a second box in order to migrate the configuration from the current ServiceNav Box, it is now possible to launch the upgrade from the ServiceNav interface for qualified ServiceNav boxes.
+Where it used to be necessary to instantiate a second box in order to migrate the configuration from the current ServiceNav Box, it is now sufficient to launch the upgrade from the ServiceNav interface for eligible ServiceNav boxes.

 What are the prerequisites?

-The requirements are checked by the migration script, which will prevent the ServiceNav Box from being upgraded if they are not met.
+These requirements are checked by the migration script, which will prevent the ServiceNav Box from upgrading if they are not met.

-Checks can be put in place to assist you in validating the prerequisites, so that you can migrate your ServiceNav Box smoothly as soon as version 4.17 is available.
-These checks have been put in place for users of our SaaS platforms.
+Controls can be put in place to assist you in checking the prerequisites, so that you can migrate your ServiceNav Box smoothly as soon as version 4.17 is available.
+These controls have been put in place for users of our SaaS platforms.

 - ServiceNav Box version: 4.17.0

-The ServiceNav Box upgrade to Ubuntu 20 causes between 2 and 4 hours of total unavailability, this implies :
+The ServiceNav Box upgrade to Ubuntu 20 causes 2 à 4 h of total unavailability, which implies :

 We are aware that, even when planned, such unavailability is not feasible in some contexts.